 A resilient, committed and united community brought together

-The Eurodyssey programme has existed since 1985, its membership has evolved across the past 39 years (new regions joined the programme, others left it, others came back), it faced the COVID19 pandemic (with lockdowns and travel restrictions preventing many Eurodyssey traineeships to happen), it welcomed new colleagues across regions and bade farewell to others… And the Eurodyssey programme and its community remain, have proven their resilience, and gather every year in person at the Eurodyssey Forum.
+The Eurodyssey programme has existed since 1985, its membership has evolved across the past 39 years (new regions joined the programme, others left it, others came back), it faced the COVID19 pandemic (with lockdowns and travel restrictions preventing many Eurodyssey traineeships to happen), it welcomed new colleagues across regions and bade farewell to others… Still, the Eurodyssey programme and its community remain, have proven their resilience, and gather every year in person at the Eurodyssey Forum.

-This year, the Forum took place in Brussels, at the representation of one of the founding member regions of Eurodyssey (and of the AER): Catalonia.
+This year, the Forum took place in Brussels, at the representation office of one of the founding member regions of Eurodyssey (and of the AER): Catalonia.
 The Eurodyssey correspondents (this is how we call the civil servants managing the Eurodyssey programme in their respective regions, in employment and youth departments mostly) were warmly welcomed by Catalan representatives, namely Susana Díaz, Deputy Director of the Public Employment Service of Catalonia (managing the Eurodyssey programme in the region), and Ester Borràs, recently appointed as the Representative of the Government of Catalonia to the EU.
 The AER’s new Secretary General, Vania Freitas, also valued the programme’s significance within the AER, whether in terms of history, values, mission, principles and community building across regions.

 We also took a moment for each Eurodyssey correspondent present in the room to introduce themselves and say in a few words what Eurodyssey means to them, and why they believe in it.
 The answers featured, among other things, empowering youth, providing young people with an employment opportunity and seeing them grow and change throughout the experience, meeting and working with peers from across Europe, making friends as well, building a community, getting to know other regions, cultures and practices, and supporting local companies in need of a young workforce.